 Ever since I was a teenager I wanted to spend my days in devotional prayer.
-I visited Catholic monasteries and Buddhist centers in order to find my place as a nun in an established setting.
+I visited Catholic monasteries and Buddhist centres in order to find my place as a nun in an established setting.
 While I enjoyed the contemplation practiced at these places, I never felt fully dedicated to any or just one of the traditions.
 In a quest to finally find a devotional path where I could feel at home, I trained to be a neo-shamanic practitioner, worked as a tarot reader, dipped my toes into witchcraft, learned Andean healing techniques, and studied Hellenistic astrology.
 Today I call myself a Green Nun and work as a consulting astrologer.
-Learn more about my lifestyle below!
+Learn more about my lifestyle and professional career path below!

 Green Nun vows

 My path as a Green Nun is best understood through my daily practices.
 These practices build on meditation, prayer, and offerings at my altar; include commitments to silence, cleanliness and simplicity; and hold aesthetic values in high esteem.
 In the following sections I outline the cornerstones of my path in detail.

 The Green Nun devotional path consists of a set of practices.
 In order to develop my presence in these practices, I dedicate myself to them every day.
 Even though I might not see changes in my life on a daily basis, I am on my path and take one step at a time.